achille-martin/pyqt-crom/README.md

 _The Android Manifest, `build.gradle` and `gradle.properties` can be checked at debug stage at `build-android-64/android-build`._

-<a id="app-test"></a>
+<a id="app-run"></a>
 ### 1.8.
-Test the app
+Run the app

 The generated `DemoCrossPlatformApp.apk` can be found in `$SIMPLE_PYQT_CROSS_PLATFORM_APP_DIR/examples/demo/demo_project/releases`.

 You can then either:
 - Copy, install and run the .apk onto your phone (>=Android v9.0)
 - Install BlueStacks on Windows (https://www.bluestacks.com/download.html), enable hyper-V, open `my games` and install the .apk, run the app offline
-- Setup a virtual device in Android Studio and install the app on it to access debugging messages and application-related files
+- Setup a virtual device in Android Studio, install the app and run it on the virtual device

 :trophy: Congratulations!
 You have completed the tutorial.
 You can view the [demo app running on an Android phone](#pyqt5-demo-app-android-video).